 Boulengier

-If you’re looking for the best bakeries and pastry shops in Brussels, you absolutely must stop at Boulengier!
-No, you read that right, there’s no spelling mistake in the name: Boulengier is a fine artisanal bakery as we love them in Saint-Gilles.
-Here, the breads are made with ancient, organic flours that give them an absolutely inimitable taste.
+If you’re looking for the best bakeries and pastry shops in Brussels, Boulengier is a must!
+No, you read that right!
+There’s no spelling mistake in the name.
+Boulengier is the kind of artisanal bakery we love in Saint-Gilles.
+Here, breads are made with ancient and organic flours, giving them an absolutely inimitable taste.
 The workshop, which is visible to customers (a bit like Brian Joyeux’s), gives it a unique atmosphere, as close as possible to the know-how of its creators.
-Their millstone-wheat breads are simply exceptional.
+Their pistachio flan is simply exceptional.

 📍 Address: Avenue Jean Volders 11, 1060 Saint-Gilles.